TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     > TYPO3\TestingFramework\Composer\ExtensionTestEnvironment::prepare
     lolli@apoc /var/www/local/git/enetcache $

-To clean up any mess created at this point, we can always `rm -r .Build/ composer.lock` later and call `composer install` again.
-We now have a basic TYPO3 instance in `.Build/` folder to execute our tests in:
+To clean up any errors created at this point, we can always run `rm -r .Build/ composer.lock` later and call `composer install` again.
+We now have a basic TYPO3 instance in our `.Build/` folder to execute our tests in:

 .. code-block:: shell